BioBlobs: Unsupervised Discovery of Functional Substructures for Protein Function Prediction: Introduction

 \section{Introduction}

-Proteins are structured macromolecules that drive fundamental biological processes across the tree of life.
+Proteins are macromolecules that drive fundamental biological processes across the tree of life.
 A protein’s ability to carry out its function is rooted in its specific three-dimensional arrangement—its fold.
-Despite decades of painstaking curation and experimentation revealing many ways in which folds mediate biological processes, the vast majority of proteins in major databases remain without reliable functional annotation \citep{under}.

 For a long time, a key obstacle to assigning function was the difficulty of determining the structure for a given sequence.
-This bottleneck has been alleviated by highly accurate structure predictors such as the AlphaFold \cite{af2} and ESM \citep{esm} families, yielding databases with hundreds of millions of predicted structures.
-With structures now broadly available, the central challenge is to encode structural information at this unprecedented scale.
+This bottleneck has been alleviated by accurate structure predictors such as the AlphaFold \citep{af2} and ESM \citep{esm} families, yielding databases with hundreds of millions of predicted structures.
+With structures now broadly available, the central challenge shifts to learning representations that support downstream tasks like function prediction and protein design.

-Protein representation learning (PRL) \citep{prl} addresses this by training neural models to capture salient structural and biophysical properties in compact embeddings that can inform downstream tasks.
-Given a protein, PRL methods typically proceed in two stages: (1) choose a basic “atom” or unit (e.g., a sequence span, a residue with its nearest neighbours, a voxel, or a secondary-structure element); and (2) encode each unit in the context of the whole to produce a final representation.
-These representations feed decoders for supervised tasks (e.g., binding-site detection, pathway membership, protein–protein interaction prediction, protein design) \cite{deepfri,russ,Watson2023,dauparas2022robust}, or are learned via self-supervision to produce general-purpose encodings \cite{gearnet,pst}.